 - Even works on very short conversion paths

 If your account does not have enough traffic to use (DDA) then consider a rules-based model.

 As consumers explore new channels and companies adopt advancing marketing technologies, attribution becomes crucial to centering your entire marketing organisation around a common goal of revenue generation.
-In an effort to overcome the current marketing challenges marketers need to understand the combined power of audience insight and attribution modeling in order to optimize budgets and drive higher ROI, while delivering coordinated experiences that maximize business results.
+In an effort to overcome the current marketing challenges marketers need to understand the combined power of audience insight and attribution modelling in order to optimize budgets and drive higher ROI, while delivering coordinated experiences that maximize business results.